bigspawn/music-news/README.md

 # music-news

-It consists of two services.
+This project consists two services.

 First, parse rss feed, save in Postgres, then send news into the Telegram channel.